Weyl's law for singular Riemannian manifolds: Introduction

 By construction, $\Delta$ is symmetric on $L^2(\mathbb{S}^2\setminus S,d\mu_g)$, where the Riemannian measure is

 It turns out that $\Delta$ is essentially self-adjoint with compact resolvent \cite{BL-ARS}.
-Due to the high symmetry of the problem, the spectrum can be explicitly computed, cf.\ \cite{BPS-Bohm}, and satisfies the following non-classical Weyl's asymptotics:
+The spectrum can be computed, cf.\ \cite{BPS-Bohm}, and it satisfies the following non-classical Weyl's asymptotics:

 Despite the problem taking place on a relatively compact space, the total Riemannian volume is infinite and the curvature explodes to $-\infty$ when approaching the equator.
 Hence, on-diagonal small-time heat kernel estimates blow up at the singular region.
-The Laplace-Beltrami operator is not even defined at the singularity, and it is not clear how to deduce the asymptotics of $N(\lambda)$ using classical Tauberian techniques \cite{Chavel}.
+In particular, it is not clear how to deduce the asymptotics of $N(\lambda)$ using classical Tauberian techniques.

 The class of singular structures that we study in this paper is inspired by the Grushin sphere, and it is determined by the control on the blow-up of intrinsic quantities such as curvature, injectivity radius, cf.\ Assumption \ref{a:singularity}.
-The corresponding Laplace-Beltrami operators should not be confused with the class of degenerate operators studied in the vast literature in microlocal analysis, cf.\ for example \cite{Sjostrand-IV,BCP-EDP} and references within, or \cite[Chapter 12]{Ivrii-II}.
-In these references, very general operators with degenerate symbol are studied on suitable $L^2$ spaces, with respect to a measure that remains regular at the degeneration locus.
-In all these cases the corresponding integral kernels remain well-defined at the degeneration locus, and there is no real singularity.
-Hence, precise local asymptotics can be recovered by parametrix-based methods.
-The presence of degeneracies modifies spectral estimates close to the degeneration locus to yield non-standard Weyl asymptotics \cite[Thm.\ 12.5.10]{Ivrii-II}.
-Our class of operators is not even defined at the singularity, and the full symbol has singular terms, as it is clear from the example of \eqref{eq:LB-Grushin}.
+This class of geometric structures is particularly relevant in questions arising in sub-Riemmanian geometry.
+The corresponding Laplace-Beltrami operators should not be confused with the class of degenerate operators studied in the vast literature in microlocal analysis, cf.\ for example \cite{Sjostrand-IV,BCP-EDP} and references within, or \cite[Ch.\ 12]{Ivrii-II}.
+In these references, general operators with degenerate symbol are studied on suitable $L^2$ spaces, with respect to a measure that remains regular at the degeneration locus.
+In all these cases the corresponding integral kernels remain well-defined at the degeneration locus, and their asymptotics there can be recovered via microlocal methods (cf.\ for example \cite[Thm.\ 12.5.10]{Ivrii-II}).
+Our class of operators is not even defined at the singularity, and the full symbol has singular terms, as it is clear from example \eqref{eq:LB-Grushin}.